kajikentaro/flexy-proxy/README.md

   - **File**: Return any file stored on the storage.
   - **URL**: Reverse proxy the content of another URL.
   - **Content**: Directly return a string content as the response.
+  - **Transform**: Apply a transformation command to the response content.
 - **Regex Based Matching**:
   - Use regex to route URLs.
   - Dynamically change the reverse proxy destination using variables.